 The sky is a piercing shade of blue.
 The air is considerably warmer than it has been.
 My neighbor’s magnolia has opened and I wonder how I didn’t see it before, with its magnificent cascade of pale pink blossoms.

-I glance down and there are more signs of Spring – a tiny periwinkle bloom in a tangle of vine and needles and leaves, curled around the base of a tree.
+I glance down and there are more signs of Spring – one tiny periwinkle bloom, nestled in a tangle of vine and needles and leaves at the base of a tree.

 I stop worrying about the Airport Loop to be confronted later in the week.
 I wonder if one of my son’s friends might take care of that drive.
 I focus on the small purple flower: this is a moment of pleasure, and my son, home, even briefly, is yet another.